Responsible

 Suggestion and Perception

-(call him John) was talking to his daughter's boyfriend about beer.
-The
+parents (call him John) was talking to his daughter's boyfriend about

-boyfriend couldn't understand why John would drink Carling beer when
+beer.
+The boyfriend couldn't understand why John would drink Carling

-Schaefer was obviously superior.
-John poured beer into two glasses while
+beer when Schaefer was obviously superior.
+John poured beer into two

 which one).
 Something peculiar was happening here.
 It seems that the

-foods and drinks.
+different foods and drinks.
 One of them was vanilla ice cream.
-We had three brands:
+We had

-Haagen-Dazs, Kemps (a moderately priced brand popular in Minnesota) and an
+three brands: Haagen-Dazs, Kemps (a moderately priced brand popular in

 When we form a judgment about something we have experienced ourselves,